Testosterone and Mood

 Ashwagandha

-Ashwagandha is the name of a plant that’s root extract is most famous for its anxiolytic benefits.
+Ashwagandha is the name of a plant that’s root extract is most famous for its benefits to those with excessive worry.
 It may also, however, boost testosterone production [2].

 Of all the “testosterone booster” nutrients on the market, there is more evidence supporting ashwagandha’s use than nearly every other product, reports a 2021 study [2].
 In fact, 8 weeks of supplementation with an ashwagandha root extract can result in a significant increase in both muscle strength and testosterone concentrations [12].

-Although the study did not delve into the mechanism of action, researchers hypothesize that ashwagandha’s antioxidant and anti-inflammatory effects may be linked to increased testosterone concentrations, if the underlying cause of low testosterone is inflammation or oxidative stress [2].
+Although the study did not delve into the mechanism of action, researchers hypothesize that ashwagandha’s ability to regulate inflammation and antioxidant effects may be linked to increased testosterone concentrations, if the underlying cause of low testosterone is inflammation or oxidative stress [2].

 Back to MethylPro Blog